charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

 7.  **Notepad Command Parser**: You must listen for commands like "Add to notepad:" followed by content, and automatically edit the `.specpilot/workspace/notepads/notepad.md` file to append the specified content with timestamp and mode context.

 8.  **Notepad Summary**: You must summarize the actual contents of `.specpilot/workspace/notepads/notepad.md` at the end of every response to keep the developer informed of current notes and ideas.
-This summary should reflect what is written in the notepad file (ideas, to-do items, decisions, technical notes, action items) and NOT status updates, mode changes, or configuration information.
+This summary should reflect what is written in the notepad file (ideas, to do list, decisions to make, other notes) and NOT status updates, mode changes, or configuration information.
 The summary format is controlled by the `logging.notepad_summary` configuration setting.
+When in "one-line" mode, the summary must be less than 15 words.

-9.  **Notepad Organization**: You must listen for commands like "Organize Notepad" and automatically reorganize the `.specpilot/workspace/notepads/notepad.md` file into distinct categorized sections such as "Ideas", "To-Do Items", "Decisions", "Technical Notes", and "Action Items", consolidating similar entries and removing duplicates.
+9.  **Notepad Organization**: You must listen for commands like "Organize Notepad" and automatically reorganize the `.specpilot/workspace/notepads/notepad.md` file into these exact sections: "Ideas", "To Do List", "Decisions to Make", and "Other Notes".
+Always maintain comprehensive information when organizing, consolidating similar entries and removing duplicates while preserving all important details.

 10. **Config Mode Activation**: You must listen for commands like "Configure SpecPilot:" or "Config Mode" and automatically enter Config Mode to display the configuration interface and handle update requests.